 - Even though wearing glasses was found to have a more favorable outcome in some studies, it is not advisable to wear them if you do not normally need them.

 - Do not appear too flashy.
-Avoid hairstyles, facial hair, jewelry, or clothing that will draw unnecessary attention towards you.
+Avoid hairstyles, facial hair, jewelry, or clothing that will draw unnecessary attention to you.

 - Do not use a smartphone for your headshot.
 Always find a professional photographer

 - Be careful and creative in choosing your backgrounds for the headshot.
-For instance, wearing a black suit in a black background does not go well and can be a turn off for many of your examiners.
+For instance, wearing a black suit on a black background does not go well and can be a turn-off for many of your examiners.

 Examples of some perfect medical school headshots